timberland-sig/rh-linux-poc/README.md

 ```

 Follow the instructions on the screen by connecting to the VM console with
-`vncviewer` (if needed) complete the Fedora installation.
+`vncviewer` (if needed) and complete the Fedora installation.
 Note: You can use all
 of the defaults for installation, as before.
 The only change in defaults needs
 be: *be sure to create a root account with ssh access*.